BIGJRA/BIGJRA.github.io/reborn.md

 For winning, you'll get the *Alloy Badge*, boosting the level cap to 90.
 You also get *TM91 Flash Cannon*.

+Jump down the pit at the top and go left to return to Train Town.

 ## Reborn Restoration Project 2

 Pokemon Reborn Episode 17 actually came out and allowed players to get two badges, so there is still a bit of content left in the chapter.
 First is some optional content.